thejasvibr/tacost_ms/paper.md

 A microphone array's localisation accuracy may not be uniform over 3D space [@aubauer1996acoustical;@Wahlberg1999].
 This accuracy is independent of the actual signal and recording conditions of the input data, but rather dependent on the mathematical formulations and array geometry used to calculate source sound position.
 While the accuracy of a few microphone array configurations have been characterised [@aubauer1996acoustical;@Wahlberg1999], the characterisation of an array's accuracy is a manually-intensive task.
 The intrinsic accuracy of arrays can be relatively quickly characterised by the use of audio files with simulated emission points spread across the recording volume of interest.
 'tacost' can be used to characterise the maximal localisation accuracy of an acoustic tracking system with novel array geometries and recording scenarios.
+In Example 1, I show how `tacost` can be used to verify known trends in localisation error with a commonly used array system.
+In Example 2, I show how `tacost` can be used to estimate the expected localisation error in a microphone array with less-constrained geometry.

-## Localisation accuracy of the tristar60 system
+## 1. Localisation accuracy of the tristar60 system
 The tristar60 array is a commonly used array geometry [@Hugel2017;@Lewanzik2018] with 4 microphones in a plane on an inverted T array.
 Three peripheral microphones are placed 120$^{\circ}$ to each other at 60 cm distance from the central mic on this inverted T-array.
 The output WAV files from `tacost` were run through the TOADSuite package [@holger_toadsuite_manual;@toadsuite_peterstilz], a software package that localises sounds using the time-of-arrival-differences across channels. \autoref{Figure 1} shows the localisation accuracy map for the tristar60 microphone array.
-It can be seen that localisation accuracy drops with radial distance from the array, and that there is a SOMETHINGSEOMTHINGSEOMTHING.
-It must be kept in mind that the resulting outputs are a combined output of multiple factors, and not only the result of the microphone array geometry.
+It can be seen that localisation error increases with increasing radial distance from the central microphone.

 ![Localisation accuracy of a tristar60 array localised with time-of-arrival-differences.
 A) The line-connected points (blue) represent the tristar60 microphone array, while the free-standing points (orange) are  the simulated emission points which form a 'calibration grid' B) The localisation error increases with increasing radial distance of source from the central microphone.
 The error's range between 0-14m.\label{Figure 1}](data_for_figures/analysis/fig1_points_and_error.png)

-## Localisation accuracy of a multi-microphone array in the field
+## 2. Localisation accuracy of a multi-microphone array in the field
 While recording in the field, it may be difficult to use fixed arrays mounted on stands.
 These arrays are difficult to carry and may also influence the behaviour of the animals themselves.
 It is advantageous to use less obtrusive micorphone geometries, for instance where the microphones are placed on the walls of a cave or on trees.
 These microphone geometries are flexible, but their localisation accuracy is hard to characterise analytically. `tacost` is an ideal tool for such situations. \autoref{Figure 2} shows the microphone array geometry and recording system described in [@Batstone2019].In short, the array consisted of 12 microphones, 4 of them on a 120cm tristar, and the remaining 8 microphones attached to the walls of a cave.
 A series of sound emission points were created simulating the volume that echolocating bats flew within.
 The simulated sound was set to a linear sweep, which mimicked that of a bat call.
 The `tacost` output WAV files were analysed with the TOADSuite.
 A series of illustrative experiments were run to investigate the effect of 1) error in microphone position specification and 2) type of signal.
-The resulting accuracy map reveals that overall, the SOMETHINGSEOMTHINGSEOMTHING SOMETHINGSEOMTHINGSEOMTHING
+The resulting accuracy map reveals that overall, the localisation error is between 7-30 centimetres for the given test points.
-SOMETHINGSEOMTHINGSEOMTHING

 ![Localisation accuracy of a multi-microphone array in the field, localised with time-of-arrival-differences.
 A) The line-connected points (blue) represent the microphone array consisting of 11 microphones.
 Four microphones are in a tristar 120 array (tristar array with 120cm radial distance from central mic), and the remaining 7 mics are placed on the walls of the cave.
 The free-standing points (orange) are  the simulated emission points which form a 'calibration grid' B) The distribution of localisation error.
 The error is